awsdocs/amazon-pinpoint-user-guide/doc-source/segments-building.md

 # Building Segments<a name="segments-building"></a>

-Dynamic segments are based on the data that your apps provide to Amazon Pinpoint\.
+Dynamic segments are based on the data that your apps provide to Amazon Pinpoint, after you integrate your apps with Amazon Pinpoint\.
 When you create a dynamic segment, you choose the criteria that define that segment\.
 For example, you could specify all customers who use version 2\.0 of your app on an Android device, and who have used your app within the past 30 days\.
 Amazon Pinpoint continuously re\-evaluates your segments as your app records new customer interactions\.
 As a result, the size and membership of each segment changes over time\.
+For information about integrating your apps with Amazon Pinpoint, see [Integrating Amazon Pinpoint with Your Application](https://docs.aws.amazon.com/pinpoint/latest/developerguide/integrate.html) in the *Amazon Pinpoint Developer Guide*\.

 ## Segment Groups<a name="segments-building-groups"></a>